hapax/hapax.github.io/assets/chuzenji.md

 Nikkei charted by these crumbling facades.
-I imagine hordes of daytrippers in chinos and sweatpants and big hair, pouring in from the suburbs of Tokyo and flitting about to sample the Nikko World Heritage Cheese Egg or take the cygnine pleasure crafts for a whirl on the lake.
+I imagine hordes of daytrippers in chinos and sweatpants and big hair, pouring in from the suburbs of Tokyo and flitting about to sample the Nikko World Heritage Cheese Egg, or take cygnine pleasure crafts for a whirl on the lake.
+The ghosts of better times fade into the gloom of the present and its headless swans.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2.png" />